-In \ref{LiftingAxiomsSection} we will prove that if $\cylinder$ admits sufficient structure the retraction of $m^{\cylinder}_{f}$ for $f$ a cofibration is moreover a strong deformation retraction with respect to $\cylinder$.
+In \ref{LiftingAxiomsChapter}, we shall prove that if $\cylinder$ admits sufficient structure, then the retraction of $m^{\cylinder}_{f}$ for $f$ a cofibration is a strong deformation retraction with respect to $\cylinder$.
 This will be a vital step towards establishing the lifting axioms for a model structure.

-We present a proof due to van den Berg and Garner that if $\cylinder$ has strictness of right identities then every arrow $f$ of $\cl{A}$ factors through $a^{\cylinder}_{f}$ into a normally cloven cofibration followed by a strong deformation retraction.
-The proof is based on \S{6} of \cite{VanDenBergGarnerTopologicalAndSimplicialModelsOfIdentityTypes}.
-If $\cocylinder$ has strictness of right identities we deduce dually that $f$ factors through $a^{\cocylinder}_{f}$ into an arrow admitting a strong deformation retraction followed by a normally cloven fibration.
-In \ref{FactorisationAxiomsSection} we will build upon these observations to obtain a proof that the factorisation axioms for a model structure hold.
+To return to the current section, we present a proof, given by van den Berg and Garner in \S{6} of \cite{VanDenBergGarnerTopologicalAndSimplicialModelsOfIdentityTypes}, that if $\cylinder$ has strictness of right identities, then every arrow $f$ of $\cl{A}$ factors through $a^{\cylinder}_{f}$ into a normally cloven cofibration followed by a strong deformation retraction.

+If $\cocylinder$ has strictness of right identities we deduce, dually, that $f$ factors through $a^{\cocylinder}_{f}$ into an arrow admitting a strong deformation retraction followed by a normally cloven fibration.

-That $\cylinder$ has strictness of right identities is an indispensable assumption.
-We discuss this a little more in the introduction to \ref{FactorisationAxiomsSection}.
-To carry through the ideas of van den Berg and Garner we assume that $\cylinder$ admits a lower right connection structure.
-Instead van den Berg and Garner work with a `strength', which is a structure of a slightly different nature to those which we considered in \ref{StructuresUponACylinderOrACoCylinderSection}.
+Strictness of right identities is an indispensable hypothesis here.
+We shall discuss it a little more in \ref{FactorisationAxiomsChapter}, where we shall build upon our work here to establish the factorisation axioms for a model structure.

+To carry through the ideas of van den Berg and Garner, we assume that $\cylinder$ admits a lower right connection structure.
+Instead, van den Berg and Garner work with what is known as a strength, a structure of a slightly different nature to those which we considered in \ref{StructuresUponACylinderOrACoCylinderChapter}.

 The Moore co-cylinder in topological spaces is a key motivating example for van den Berg and Garner.
 It does not admit a lower connection structure, but does admit a strength.
 We refer the reader to \S{4.2} of \cite{VanDenBergGarnerTopologicalAndSimplicialModelsOfIdentityTypes} for more on this.
-Everywhere that we make use of a connection in this work it should be possible to instead make use of a strength.
+Everywhere that we make use of a connection in this work, it should be possible to instead make use of a strength.